More Flomatic Check Valves NSF/ANSI Standard 61 Certified

 Company Pledges Commitment to Exceeding Led Requirements

-All 80E check valves sizes ¼ thru 4 inches from Flomatic Corporation are now NSF/ANSI standard 61 certified for drinking water systems.
+All 80E check valves sizes ¼ through 4 inches from Flomatic Corporation are now NSF/ANSI standard 61 certified for drinking water systems.
 This is in addition to NSF/ANSI 372, the low-lead standard as a weighted average of 0.25 percent lead content by dry weight.

 Flomatic received the certification and is in compliance with “NSF/ANSI 61 – Drinking Water Standards,” a set of national standards that establish stringent requirements for equipment that comes in contact with potable water.
 The test uses different water pH levels to the more challenging chemical certification.